Birds Eye

-Birds Eye is an international brand of frozen foods founded in the United States and now owned by Conagra Brands in the United States, by Nomad Foods in Europe, and Simplot in Australia.
+Birds Eye (also named Iglo in some countries) is an international brand of frozen foods founded in the United States and now owned by Conagra Brands in the United States, by Nomad Foods in Europe, and Simplot in Australia.

 The former Birds Eye Company Ltd., originally named "Birdseye Seafood, Inc." had been established in the United States by Clarence Birdseye in 1922 to market frozen fish, being then acquired by the Postum Cereal Company in 1929.
 The company was then owned by other firms such as Dean Foods and Pinnacle Foods, which was eventually taken over by Conagra Brands in 2018.
 Since then, Conagra has been managing rights to the Birds Eye brand in the U.S.

 History and production

 United States

 A prepared bowl of Birds Eye Steamfresh Super Sweet Corn in 2023.

 In the early 1900s, during his travels through Northern Canada, Clarence Birdseye of Montclair, New Jersey, saw the Inuit use ice, wind, and temperature to instantly freeze freshly-caught fish.
 His curiosity piqued, and Clarence wondered if this method, called flash freezing, could also be applied to other foods.
 This 1920s hunting trip to Canada inspired Birdseye's food preserving method.

 Birdseye conducted experiments and received patents for the development of greatly improved methods to freeze fish for commercial production.
 In 1922, he formed "Birdseye Seafood, Inc.", to freeze fish fillets with chilled air at -45 °F. In 1924, he developed an entirely new process for commercially viable quick-freezing: packing fish in cartons, then freezing the contents between two refrigerated surfaces under pressure.
 Birdseye created the "General Seafood Corporation", to promote this method.
 In 1929, Birdseye sold his company and patents for $22 million to Goldman Sachs and the Postum Cereal Company, which eventually established a new business, General Foods, and which founded the "Birds Eye Frozen Food Company".

 After being acquired by the Philip Morris Companies, General Foods then merged into Kraft Foods Inc. in 1990.
 Birds Eye was sold to Dean Foods in 1993 and was independently owned by Birds Eye Foods of Rochester, New York until it was purchased by Pinnacle Foods in 2009.
 In March 2010, Pinnacle announced it would be closing the Rochester headquarters and moving operations to New Jersey.
 Pinnacle Foods was then acquired by Conagra Brands in June 2018, with Birds Eye becoming part of its brand portfolio.